When it comes to making miso soup, there are two ingredients that you need to include. The first is the dashi, and the second is miso paste.

-If you don’t feel like taking the time to make them yourself, you always have the easy option of going out and buying premade dashi and miso paste.
+If you don’t feel like taking the time to make them yourself, you always have the easy option of going out and buying premade dashi and miso paste from stores like these that sell both.
 Often these ingredients can be found in your local grocery store.
 To be more specific, you’ll usually find dashi and miso paste in the Asian aisle of your grocery store.

 If for some reason your grocery store does not have an Asian aisle or the selection in the aisle is terrible, you also have the option of purchasing these ingredients from a special store that sells Asian food and ingredients specifically.